 In the new medium-term management plan (FY2022–FY2025) released in April 2022, the Group has positioned Material Processing and Robot Vision under the Digital Manufacturing Business, our strategic business, as medium-term growth drivers.
 If the transformation in the whole manufacturing industry is slow, the business may not grow to the expected scale by the end of the medium-term management plan, which is the fiscal year ending March 31, 2026.

 In order to minimize the possibility of this risk materializing, the Group will provide the unique value to the manufacturing industry that has been embracing digitalization, to create a new market.
-With regard to strategic investment, the Group will take a range of measures to contribute to expanding the business.
+As part of strategic investment, the Company made a public takeover offer for SLM Solutions Group AG（now Nikon SLM Solutions AG）, a global provider of integrated metal additive manufacturing solutions based in Germany, and made it its consolidated subsidiary.
+The Group will continue to take a range of measures on strategic investment to contribute to expanding the business.

 3. Ability to develop new products and investment in development to maintain and enhance competitiveness